Is your baby waking up at night or suddenly refusing to sleep? Discover tips to cope with the 11 month sleep regression.

 Has your baby started to rely on the pacifier to fall asleep (only to wake up when it falls out of his mouth)?
 Or do you now need to nurse him to sleep throughout the night?

-After all, if he can’t find the pacifier, or has gotten used to nursing to sleep, no wonder he wakes up crying for either one.
+After all, if he can’t find the pacifier, or is used to nursing to sleep, no wonder he wakes up crying for either one.

 2. Be consistent with what has worked

-Whether the 11 month sleep regression has come on predictably (a new school, getting sick) or suddenly, keep your response consistent.
+Whether the 11 month sleep regression has come on predictably or suddenly, keep your response consistent.

 You see, before the regression, you practiced a predictable routine that led to easy sleep.
 But perhaps as a way to get through the night, you’ve allowed your baby to sleep in your bed, nursed him to sleep, or stayed in his room.

 The problem?
-However effective these methods may be in the short-term, they’re also training your baby to develop new habits.
+However effective these methods may be in the short-term, they’re also training him to develop new habits.
 Rather than, say, going to sleep when he’s supposed to, he now demands to play with his toys a little longer.

 Yes, experiment and be flexible, especially when you see a new method starting to work.
 But at the end of the day, you’re the one making the final decision on whether to co-sleep or stay in his room.